MrWillCom/awesome/README.md

 *   [gohugoio/hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.

-*   [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.

 ## Python

 *   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.